SS Waratah: Service history

 On 27 April 1909, Waratah set out on her second trip to Australia, carrying 22 cabin and 193 steerage passengers, in addition to a large cargo of general merchandise, with a crew of 119.
 The outward trip was largely uneventful, and the ship arrived at Adelaide on 6 June after touching off at Cape Town on 18 May.
-Upon loading about 970 tons of lead ore at Adelaide, the ship continued to Melbourne and had to plough through a strong gale, which also complicated her berthing upon arrival on 11 June.
-She continued on to Sydney where she loaded her cargo for the return voyage, consisting of, among other things, flour, wool, dairy, frozen meat, and 7,800 bars of bullion, and departed on 26 June.
-She stopped to complete her loading at Melbourne and Adelaide, and set out from Adelaide on 7 July, bound for Durban and Cape Town and continuing to Europe.
-Aside from almost 100 passengers, she also had on board a convict being extradited to Transvaal Colony, accompanied by two Transvaal policemen.
+Upon loading about 970 tons of lead ore at Adelaide, the ship continued east to Melbourne.
+Upon her arrival, Waratah's elevated superstructure caught the wind like a sail, snapping towing hawsers and turned what should have been a easy operation into a four-hour ordeal.
+She continued on to Sydney where she loaded her cargo for the return voyage, consisting of, among other things, flour, wool, dairy, frozen meat, and 7,800 bars of lead bullion weighing in at 395 tons.
+Waratah departed Sydney on 26 June 1909 for her return trip to London via the Cape of Good Hope.
+She made intermediate stops in both Melbourne and Adelaide to take on additional coal and cargo, including a second shipment of lead concentrates that when added to the previous lot brought the total weight of the powdered metal to more than 1,500 tons.
+The liner set out for her two-week crossing to Durban on 7 July.
+One of the passengers was John "Mad Jack" McLaughlin, a career criminal who was being escorted to Johannesburg via Durban to stand trial for two counts of murder.
+During the journey, McLaughlin remained under the watchful eyes of two Transvaal policemen.